About Blue Wheel Bicycles

 The Shop

-For 48 years, Blue Wheel Bicycles has been the perfect fit for Charlottesville’s bike community.
+For 50 years, Blue Wheel Bicycles has been the perfect fit for Charlottesville’s bike community.
 Our expertise is in bicycle repair, including mountain, road, hybrid, gravel, cyclocross, and e-bikes.
-Though we specialize in the repair of bikes from Specialized, Santa Cruz, Scott, Jamis, and Tern, we gladly repair all brands of bike with the same level of care.
+Though we specialize in the repair of bikes from Specialized, Giant, Santa Cruz, and Tern, we gladly repair all brands of bike with the same level of care.
 Everyone at the shop is a passionate cyclist who can help outfit you with the best equipment and apparel to suit your needs.

 Blue Wheel is part of the Rocktown Bicycles family.
 Led by Rocktown owner-operator Ken Bell, Blue Wheel is co-owned by managers Scott Paisley, Paul Buschi, and Mark McLewee.